maxdee/alc_freeliner/README.md

 Templates hold data related to how a segmentGroup will be rendered.
 There is 26 TweakableTemplates, one per uppercase letter.
 The parameters are configurable via keys like ‘s’ for size, they can be set by typing a new numerical value or pressing ‘-‘ and ‘+’ (actually ‘-‘ and ‘=’).

 Each segmentGroup can have multiple templates.
-The templateManager then combines segmentGroups with their templates to create RenderableTemplates which then get rendered .
+The templateManager then combines segmentGroups with their templates to create RenderableTemplates which then get rendered.

 ### Philosophy ###